Uni-Tübingen

 • The leaflet "Legal basis of appointment procedures - the legal equal opportunities mandate" to inform all those involved in appointment procedures is included in the "Guidelines for Appointment Procedures" for all participants in appointment committees and the supporting offices in the deaneries;

-• Communication between the Equal Opportunities Officer and her deputy in appointment procedures is ensured by means of a report template for better dovetailing of the actors involved in equal opportunities with regard to the monitoring of procedures by the other bodies;
+• Communication between the Equal Opportunities Representative and her deputy in appointment procedures is ensured by means of a report template for better dovetailing of the actors involved in equal opportunities with regard to the monitoring of procedures by the other bodies;

 • The equal opportunities statement on appointment procedures is prepared centrally;

-• the reporting obligations on the faculty's list proposal, for example the justification of the withdrawal of suitable candidates, are extended to increase transparency and quality;
+• The reporting obligations on the faculty's list proposal, for example the justification of the withdrawal of suitable candidates, are extended to increase transparency and quality;

-• Controlling is evaluated within the framework of annual analyses of appointment and application statistics, and the controlling procedure is continuously adapted on the basis of feedback from the equal opportunities representatives.
+• Controlling is evaluated within the framework of annual analyses of appointment and application statistics, and the controlling procedure is continuously adapted on the basis of feedback from the equal opportunities representatives

 Supporting Documents